reddy-s/kafka-commons/README.md

 # Kafka Commons

 All the shared interfaces, abstractions and classes are part of this repository.
-Will be picked up as a dependecy by the [kafka-avro-producer](https://github.com/reddy-s/kafka-avro-producer) and [kafka-avro-consumer](https://github.com/reddy-s/kafka-avro-consumer) applications.
+Will be picked up as a dependency by the [kafka-avro-producer](https://github.com/reddy-s/kafka-avro-producer) and [kafka-avro-consumer](https://github.com/reddy-s/kafka-avro-consumer) applications.

 ## Prerequisits